 SPORTS SCIENCE AND MEDICINE

-g.Nautilus opens up many new research areas that were not possible beforehand.
-For example, it can be used easily with children because it sits comfortably on the head and children do not try to remove it.
-Just like adults during sports, kids often run and produce a lot of other movement, and lower-quality systems will generate a lot of motion artifact.
+g.Nautilus Research opens up many new research areas that were not possible because of its mobility.
+For example, it can be used easily on children.
+The wearable EEG headset sits comfortably and stable on the kids’ heads, even though they run and move a lot.
+EEG headsets of a lower-quality generate a lot of motion artifacts.

-Wearable EEG and biosignal acquisition headsets are becoming increasingly important in medical and clinical environments, especially since more and more studies are conducted in the field instead of the lab.
-Therefore, g.tec developed g.Nautilus.
-Its design is completely different from all other devices, and it sets a new standard of usability.
-The tiny and lightweight device is attached to the EEG cap to avoid cable movements and to allow completely free movements.
-In combination with dry or gel-based active EEG electrode technologies, users get top quality EEG recordings from 8-64 channels within few minutes.
+Wearable EEG headsets and biosignal acquisition devices are becoming increasingly important in medical and clinical environments since more and more studies are conducted in the field instead of the lab.
+Therefore, four different versions of g.Nautilus wearable EEG headsets have been developed to meet individual research needs.
+Their designs are completely different from all other devices on the market, and set a new standard of usability.
+The tiny and lightweight biosignal amplifier is attached to the g.GAMMAcap to avoid cable movements and to allow completely free motions.
+In combination with g.SAHARA active dry or g.SCARABEO active wet EEG electrodes, users get top quality EEG recordings from 8/15/32/64 EEG electrodes.

 “We have several ongoing studies.
 One of these studies is to extend human arm control to new approaches that control more than two arms with the help of brain-computer interfaces.”Hiroshi Ishiguro, PhD - Intelligent Robotics Laboratory, Japan